UFAL-DSG/tgen/USAGE.md

 pip install -r requirements.txt
 ```

+We recommend using [virtualenv](https://virtualenv.pypa.io/) to install all the required libraries.

 To replicate most of the experiments in our papers, you will also need to install
 [Treex](http://ufal.cz/treex) (including the newest version from the Git repository as
 described in Step 5 of the [Treex installation guide](http://ufal.mff.cuni.cz/treex/install.html)).